sukeesh/blog/_posts/2020-05-22-stock-a-day.md

 ---
 layout: post
 author: "Sukeesh"
-title: "What would have happened if you brought these stocks daily?"
+title: "What would have happened if you would have brought these stocks daily?"
 ---